AWS Glossary

 Orchestration

-- Automated account provisioning with Service Catalog
+- Automated account provisioning via Account Factory

 - CloudFormation-based landing zone setup

-- Pre-packaged AWS best practices enforced via SCPs
+- Pre-packaged AWS best practices enforced via SCPs and AWS Config rules

-- Examples: Disable public S3 bucket creation, Require encryption, Enforce MFA
+- Examples: Disable public S3 bucket creation, require encryption, enforce MFA

 Account Factory

-- Self-service account provisioning for teams
+- Self-service account provisioning for teams via Service Catalog

 - Baseline security, networking, and compliance applied automatically